Police Ombudsman loyalist murders report: Who were the victims?

 That evening an anonymous caller, using a recognised codeword, rang the BBC and claimed responsibility on behalf of the UFF.

-No one has been prosecuted for his murder.
+No-one has been prosecuted for his murder.

 Intelligence received by the police indicated that the attack on the Devenish Arms Inn was in retaliation for an Irish Peoples Liberation Organisation (IPLO) attack at the Donegall Arms, on 21 December 1991, during which two Protestant men were murdered.